exercism/go/exercises/concept/weather-forecast/.docs/instructions.md

 ## 1. Document package weather

 Write a package comment for `package weather` that describes its contents.
+The package comment should introduce the package and provide information relevant to the package as a whole.

 ## 2. Document the CurrentCondition variable